BlockchainCommons/SmartCustodyBook/manuscript/03-adversaries.md

 Convenience can be the bane of any security procedure.
 It could be due to sheer laziness: because of Process Fatigue, a bitcoin holder might eliminate some of the more onerous elements of his procedure, such as the need to check his bitcoins twice a year, or the need to go out to a (potentially distant) safety deposit box to do so.
 However, there can also be real, pragmatic, and understandable reasons for increasing the Convenience of bitcoin access, despite the cost to security.
 A businessman going on a trip might ask for bitcoins to be moved from their normal multi-sig transaction to one that he can sign for alone, increasing his convenience of access, but opening up those bitcoins to any number of either adversaries.

 ***Abstract Case Study: Trusting the Wrong Person.*** Alice is going to be out of town all month.
 She expects to make some very large bitcoin purchases during that time period, so she needs her coins more conveniently accessible than her normal cold storage procedure allows.
 She opts not to go with the convenience of carrying them on one of her electronic devices because she’s afraid they could be seized.
 Instead, she gives her husband, Bob, access to her keys.
 When she calls up Bob to have him make a transaction, she finds his phone line disconnected.
 He’s gone, with her bitcoin wealth!

+***Abstract Case Study: Trusting the Hot Wallet.*** After the divorce, Alice is a bit more savvy, and decides to move her money to a hot wallet while she's out of town.
+Unfortunately, hot wallets can be a lot more vulnerable than cold storage, so she loses her bitcoin wealth again!

 {pagebreak}